rmoritz/udacity-cloud-developer-c3-project/README.md

 This is my submission for the project assignment in course 3 of the Udacity Cloud Developer Nanodegree.
-It is a modified version of the Udagram image sharing web app, modified to run on a Kubernetes cluster.
+It is a modified version of the Udagram image sharing web app that runs in a Kubernetes cluster.

 The build & deploy steps have been optimized for a CI/CD tool (Travis-CI), which does the following: